 Private Individual or For-Profit Entity Note: Properties owned by private individuals or for-profit entities are not eligible for grant funding with the exception of Acquisition projects and site-specific Archaeological Research projects being undertaken by an eligible applicant organization.
 For Acquisition projects in which the current owner is a private individual or a for-profit entity, the owner must provide a signed commitment to donate or sell the property to the applicant.
 Donation or sale must occur during the grant period.

 Governmental Agency

-2. Threats or Endangerment (Maximum characters 1500)*

-Discuss the immediate endangerment to the historic property, including existing or potential threats of loss or damage to the property, site, or information, as consequence of issues such as inaction, deterioration, mass movement, impending demolition, or encroaching development Documentation material, such as newspaper articles or public notices, are to be uploaded in the Support Materials section of this application.